xwal/awesome-stars/README.md

 * [dockercraft](https://github.com/docker/dockercraft) - Docker + Minecraft = Dockercraft
 * [VeryNginx](https://github.com/alexazhou/VeryNginx) - A very powerful and friendly  nginx base on lua-nginx-module( openresty ) which provide WAF, Control Panel, and Dashboards.

+## M
+* [ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.

 ## Makefile
 * [developer](https://github.com/phodal/developer) - developer roadmap. use growth https://github.com/phodal/growth replace this
 * [zh-google-styleguide](https://github.com/zh-google-styleguide/zh-google-styleguide) - Google 开源项目风格指南 (中文版)